Gas Bottle Regulator – LPG Regulator – Gas Bottle and Regulator

 O-Ring Seal

-The male connector of the gas regulator, which screws onto the valve fitting on your gas bottle, may have a rubber O-ring seal or it may rely on a metal to metal contact seal.
+The male connector of the LPG regulator, which screws onto the valve fitting on your gas bottle, may have a rubber O-ring seal or it may rely on a metal to metal contact seal.

-You should always inspect the gas regulator for damage, paying special attention to the connector, which screws into the gas bottle.
+You should always inspect the gas pressure regulator for damage, paying special attention to the connector, which screws into the gas bottle.

 It should be clean and undamaged.